amcharts/export/README.md

-drawing | {} | Object which holds all possible settings for the annotation mode ([skip to chapter](#annotation-settings)) overflow | true | Flag to overwrite the css attribute 'overflow' of the chart container to avoid cropping the menu on small container border | {} | An object of key/value pairs to define the overlaying border
+drawing | {} | Object which holds all possible settings for the annotation mode ([skip to chapter](#annotation-settings)) overflow | true | Flag to overwrite the css attribute 'overflow' of the chart container to avoid cropping the menu on small container border | {} | An object of key/value pairs to define the overlaying border processData | | A function which can be used to change the dataProvider when exporting to CSV, XLSX, or JSON

 ## Configuring export menu